soxfox42/challenges-nim/text_manipulation/README.md

 Anyway, none of that is relevant, just an interesting diversion, since the challenge was just to convert text into Pig Latin, not the other way around.

 ## Notes
+- The `result` variable is an interesting idea.
+Procedures can use the result variable as an output buffer, and it will be returned automatically at the end.
+I prefer the way Go implements a similar feature though, because it requires the return variable to be explicitly named in the function signature.